ProgrammerSnehasish/LeetCode_Stocks/Easy/Roman_Number.md

         // If current is less than next, subtract current if (current < next) {
             total += (next - current);
-            i += 2;  // skip the next character as it's already used } else {
+            i += 2;  // skip the next character as it is already used } else {
             total += current;
             i++;